bkw777/NODE_DATAPAC/README.md

 The spacing of the parts intentionally allows the possibility to add more caps to left, right, & center of the initial 2, and another row of 5 on top of that.
 (If you take it to that extreme, add glue to support the brick from ripping up the 4 little solder pads.)

-An earlier version "type A" installed on a TANDY 102
+Installed on a TANDY 102
 ![](ref/MiniNDP_on_102.jpg)

-An earlier version "type A" installed on a TANDY 200
+Installed on a TANDY 200
 ![](ref/MiniNDP_on_200.jpg)

 If you want to open the PCB file in KiCAD, first install this [font](font) so that the BASIC code on the PCB silkscreen renders correctly.